crayzeewulf/libserial/README.md

 sudo apt install libserial-dev
 ```

+(Example code files can be found in the [`examples`](https://github.com/crayzeewulf/libserial/tree/master/examples) directory.)

-Otherwise, if you are a developer and would like to make use of the latest code, you will need to have a few packages installed to build LibSerial:
+If you are a developer and would like to make use of the latest code, you will need to have a few packages installed to build LibSerial:
 	a recent g++ release, (anything after gcc-3.2 should work), the python sip library, the boost unit test library, and Google Test (gtest).
 For Debian users:

 ```